THE GREEN RUNNER ETHOS

 3. How You Fuel

-Our diet as runners and in wider society has a considerable impact on the environment.
+Our diet as runners and in wider society has a huge impact on our environment.

 As runners, this can be divided into: